alverson98/portfolio-react/README.md

 # Hannah Portfolio Made with React: portfolio-react

 Module 20 React Challenge: React Portfolio

 ---

 ## Description

+This portfolio was built to showcase all of the applications that I have created throughout my career.
+I am a recent graduate of the DU Coding Boot Camp, so I don't have many deployed applications.
+However, I am consistently working on new projects that will be added as they are completed.

+This portfolio was built using react and only showcases the front-end capabilities.
+My plans for the future is to add back-end functionality, update/ add better designs, and showcase more personal projects completed outside the boot camp.

 Tools used to complete this project: